How to Get Mold & Mildew off Bathroom Tiles? 6 Ways

 Mildew is a form of mold and has two possible shapes.
 Mildew can appear in yellow spots that turn brown, or as a white powder that turns black.
 Mildew mostly grows in moist and damp areas with little or no air circulation, typically on walls, bathroom tiles, shower curtains, or shower grout.

-How to Get Mold and Mildew off Bathroom Tiles?
-6 Possible Ways
+The 6 Ways on How to Get Mold and Mildew off Bathroom Tiles

 Bleach is excellent for removing mold and mildew, and it’s safe to use on your bathroom tiles.
 Still, as bleach releases toxic fumes, it would be helpful to air out the bathroom and wear a mask and gloves while cleaning.
 To make a bleach cleaning solution, mix ¼ cup of bleach and ¾ cup of water and pour them into a spray bottle.
 Once ready, spray the solution on the tiles, leave it to sit for about 10 minutes, and rinse it off.

 This cleaning method is also great for other surfaces in your bathroom, and you can safely use it for cleaning your shower, sink, tub, or toilet.

 Distilled white vinegar is another excellent product you can use to clean mold and mildew from your bathroom tiles, and the best thing about it is that it’s completely natural.
 Unlike bleach, or some of the other options we’ll mention, white vinegar doesn’t contain any harmful substances, but it’s still pretty efficient.